chinjieh/mugenplcfg/README.txt

 == [ Optional Arguments ] ==

 -u / --update				Update files used by the tool
 -f / --force				Attempt to generate the output file despite errors -g SCHEMA /--gen SCHEMA		Generates a .py binding file from a .xsd schema file
-						for use in /schemaconfig.
-Requires PyXB to be installed.